Home » Symptoms » Cat Symptoms A-Z » Sensitivity to Touch in the Head and Neck Region

 If the sensitivity to touch is so severe that the cat becomes aggressive or daily activities are impaired, an immediate veterinary examination is necessary.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 Additional diagnostic measures may include blood tests, X-rays, or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. to identify internal injuries or inflammatory conditions.
 In some cases, neurological tests or magnetic resonance imaging (MRI)Magnetic resonance imaging is an imaging technique that uses strong magnetic fields and radio waves to create detailed images of the inside of the body.
-It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. may also be required to rule out neurological causes.
+It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. may also be necessary to rule out neurological causes.

 The veterinarian will also consider the cat’s medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits., including previous injuries, existing conditions, or any recently occurring behavioral changes.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 It is important to motivate the cat to drink and eat enough, even if this means bringing the food closer to it or switching to a different type of food that it prefers.

-The pet owner should document all observed symptoms and changes in the cat’s behavior, as well as the reactions to various touches, in order to provide the veterinarian with a comprehensive information base for the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+The pet owner should document all observed symptoms and changes in the cat’s behavior, as well as reactions to various touches, to provide the veterinarian with a comprehensive information base for the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..

 Medications or pain relievers should not be administered without veterinary instructions, as these can be dangerous for cats and could mask the symptoms.